amernz/iRestore/README.md

 make
 ```

 All checkm8 compatible devices are supported ig?
+# DO NOT USE '-U' IF YOUR DEVICE IS JAILBROKEN!!

 ```Usage